simonbertrand

 App overview

 Cleo helps people with MS by offering information, support, and tools to manage daily challenges.
-The app has four main sections—Explore, Program, Journal, and Chat—plus a Home screen as a shortcut hub.
+The app has four main sections: Explore, Program, Journal, Chat, and a Home as a shortcut hub.

 Home